jrnold/qss-tidy/docs/causality.md

 #> 2 male   0.0583 0.0887    0.0304
 ```

-For more information on a way to do this using the [spread](https://www.rdocumentation.org/packages/tidyr/topics/spread) and [gather](https://www.rdocumentation.org/packages/tidyr/topics/gather) functions from [tidyr](https://cran.r-project.org/package=tidyr) package, see the [R for Data Science](http://r4ds.had.co.nz/) chapter ["Tidy Data"](http://r4ds.had.co.nz/tidy-data.html).

 **WARNING** The function [ungroup](https://www.rdocumentation.org/packages/dplyr/topics/ungroup) removes the groupings
 in [group_by](https://www.rdocumentation.org/packages/dplyr/topics/group_by).
 The function `spread` will not allow a grouping
 variable to be reshaped.
 Since many dplyr functions work differently depending on
 whether the data frame is grouped or not, I find that I can encounter many errors due
-to forgetting that a data frame is grouped.
+to forgetting that data frame is grouped.
 As such, I tend to `ungroup` data frames
-as soon as I am no longer are using the groupings.
+as soon as I no longer are using the groupings.

 Alternatively, we could have used `summarise` and the `diff` function: